pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1329 Spark Mental Model

+Today, I embarked on a new exercise: constructing a mental model of how Spark functions in tasks such as data ingestion, transformation, and loading.
+This concept holds immense power, especially when grappling with complex ideas.
+Building a mental model serves as a valuable tool for truly comprehending these concepts.
+I have always advocated for simplifying intricate concepts through visualization and abstraction, as it proves to be the most effective approach to learning.

 #### Day 1326, 27, 28

 On the weekend, I took a break from learning about Microservices.
 I decided to start reading a new book about Spark,